Youth's Endearing Charm: Plot

-As described in film magazines, orphan Mary Wade (Minter) is taken in by Farmer Jenkins and his wife.
+As described in film magazines, orphan Mary Wade is taken in by Farmer Jenkins and his wife.
 After two years of drudgery and ill-treatment, she runs away to the city along with her faithful dog Zippy.
 With no means of supporting herself, Mary poses as a blind beggar.
 This ruse lands her in jail, where a fellow custodian is Harry Disbrow, a wealthy young man who has been arrested for drunkenness.

 Harry is rapidly released, and, having taken an interest in Mary, he finds her employment in his parents' home as a servant.
 He rapidly falls in love with her, but he has been engaged to Maud Horton, the daughter of his father's business partner.
 At a ball given to celebrate this engagement, Mary decides to don a dress of Maud's and attend; Mrs. Disbrow passes off the girl as her niece.

 It transpires that Maud's father, George Horton, has been systematically robbing from the family, including stealing a bundle of securities from a safe during the ball.
 When the theft is discovered, a fight ensues between Horton and Mr. Disbrow.
 When the pocketbook containing the securities falls from Horton's pocket, Mary takes the opportunity to seize the securities, and also to break a vase upon Horton's head.
 In gratitude for her bravery and for saving the family's fortunes, the Disbrows approve of Mary's marriage to Harry.